 End Your Connecticut Road Trip in the Lyme Light

-Alternately, you can jump onto I-95 North and cross the Connecticut River to Old Lyme for some French refinement at the swanky nine-room Bee and Thistle Inn, and onsite Chestnut Grille restaurant, a favorite of celebrity chef, Jacques Pepin.
+Alternately, you can jump onto I-95 North and cross the Connecticut River to Old Lyme.
+Experience French refinement at the swanky nine-room Bee and Thistle Inn.
+Its onsite Chestnut Grille restaurant is a favorite of celebrity chef neighbor, Jacques Pepin.

-Old Lyme remains a thriving art colony and bird watching paradise (modern-day Audubon, Roger Tory Peterson – of the Peterson’s Field Guide to Birds fame – lived here).
-Each morning, fog creates the hazy tableau of an impressionist painting; a blurred, muted landscape in the very place considered the birthplace of American Impressionism.
+Old Lyme remains a thriving art colony and bird-watching paradise.
+(Modern-day Audubon, Roger Tory Peterson – of the Peterson’s Field Guide to Birds fame – lived here).
+Each morning, fog creates the hazy tableau of an impressionist painting.

-You can easily spend a day at the Florence Griswold Museum, a compound that includes the Georgian-Style main house, a modernist gallery building, a barn studio, and acres of gardens and plantings set on the Zen-serene Lieutenant River.
+You can easily spend a day at the Florence Griswold Museum.
+The compound includes the Georgian-Style main house, a modernist gallery building, a barn studio, and acres of gardens and plantings set on the Zen-serene Lieutenant River.

-In the mid 1800’s, to keep from loosing her home after her husband died, Florence Griswold rented rooms to artists drawn to the brilliance and clarity of light in Old Lyme.
-Childe Hassam, Henry Ward Ranger, and dozens more moved in and painted on everything within sight, including Griswold’s cupboards and doors.
+In the mid-1800s, to keep from losing her home after her husband died, Florence Griswold rented rooms to artists drawn to the brilliance and clarity of light in Old Lyme.
+Childe Hassam, Henry Ward Ranger, and dozens more moved in.
+They painted on everything within sight, including Griswold’s cupboards and doors.